 How to report an issue

-To ensure that all employees have an opportunity to raise concerns, Saltchuk offers two easy options for you to anonymously report issues.
+To ensure that all employees have an opportunity to raise concerns, Saltchuk offers two easy options for you to report issues anonymously.
 These anonymous reporting services are available 24 hours a day, 7 days a week.

 - Independently report issues via the Internet using the Online Reporting tool.